 Honestly, they don't even have to be vintage – any pretty canisters or containers you have can be used as alternative planters.
 Keep an eye out in antique shops and charity shops for quirky finds; we love how these retro tins have been given a contemporary twist by being used to plant stylish succulents.

-3. Make DIY alternative planters from old kitchenware
+18. Make DIY alternative planters from old kitchenware

 Teacups aren't the only kitchen item that can be reused as an alternative planter, check out how this old bread bin has been repurposed to hold a myriad of greenery.
 Recreate this eclectic, seemingly effortless look by grouping your alternative planters with pots of different textures – stone, terracotta, tin.
 Layering up different materials will add depth and interest to your arrangement.

 Top tip: Want new terracotta pots to quickly get that aged, mossy, I've been in this garden for centuries look?
-Lightly brush over your pots with some plain yoghurt and like nature do its thing.
+Lightly brush over your pots with some plain yogurt and like nature do its thing.
 Sounds gross but works a treat.

-4. Salvage old roof tiles for DIY alternative planters
+19. Salvage old roof tiles for DIY alternative planters

 Even the most humble of leftover items can be used as an alternative planter.
 We love this idea of using reclaimed terracotta roof tiles as shallow planters.
-If you don't conveniently have some nice looking roof tiles hanging around your garden, you can actually buy reclaimed tiles from Ebay relatively cheaply.
+If you don't conveniently have some nice-looking roof tiles hanging around your garden, you can actually buy reclaimed tiles from eBay relatively cheaply.
 Fun fact, tiles also make for great border edges.

-5. Create a display with watering can planters
+20. Create a display with watering can planters

 The classic watering can as a planter trick.
-Upcycle your old watering can by drilling some holes in the base for draining and then filling it up will compost.
-You can plant a group of different flowering blooms in watering can, but we love how simple lavender gives this modern patio a traditional, rustic twist.
+Upcycle your old watering can by drilling some holes in the base for draining and then filling it up with compost.
+You can plant a group of different flowering blooms in a watering can, but we love how simple lavender gives this modern patio a traditional, rustic twist.
 Love the look of this patio?
 Head over to our perfect patio ideas for plenty more inspiration.

-6. Upcycle old furniture as DIY alternative planters
+21. Upcycle old furniture as DIY alternative planters

-You know that chest of drawer you keep meaning to take to the tip?
+You know that chest of drawers you keep meaning to take to the tip?
 Accept you will never do it, paint it with some exterior paint, and then simply fill the drawers with pots of herbs.
 We recommend either keeping your newly upcycled herb drawers in a greenhouse or somewhere that's undercover, like an outroom – find out how to create an outdoor room in our guide.

-7. Create a rustic feature with a wheelbarrow planter
+22. Create a rustic feature with a wheelbarrow planter